 Tennessee Safari Park

 Have some sips and enjoy the Tennessee sights at Crown Winery.
 The 17 wines range from a variety of tastes from merlot to moscato, chardonel to sangiovese.
-Enjoy a tasting then buy your favorite bottle to take home after your Tennessee visit.
+Enjoy a tasting then buy your favorite bottle to take home after your visit.

 Brooks Shaw's Old Country Store and Casey Jones Village

-End the day at Casey Jones Village for Southern home cooking done right.
+Stop in at Casey Jones Village for Southern home cooking done right.
 At Brook Shaw's Old Country Store, you’ll experience the delicious fried chicken, stuffed bell peppers, breads, desserts and fresh fruit and salad bars.
 Save enough room for dessert at the Old Country Store Ice Cream Parlor & Fudge Shoppe, named as one of the top 50 ice cream parlors in America by USA Today.

 Main Street Collierville

 It’s time to relax with leisurely strolls in downtown Collierville, the quaint town 35 minutes from bustling Memphis.
 From antiques to the latest trends in fashion and accessories, it’s a morning well spent walking among the shops and enjoying the impeccable landscape in the area.

 Spend your afternoon exploring some of the more than 12,000-acre Meeman-Shelby Forest State Park that's full of hiking trails, fishing spots, and more than 200 species of birds including the American bald eagle.
 Play disc golf on one of the largest courses in the Southeast.
 The wooded course challenges players along the two 18-hole courses.
 Stay to see the sun dip under Poplar Tree Lake, the 100-acre lake, for some beautiful views.

 B.B.
 King's Blues Club - Memphis